 But also different.
 That's true.
 Filippa's personality was multi-faceted, consisting of a fantastic combination of modesty, humour, curiosity, helpfulness, and the ability to listen.
 Although she was seven years younger than me, Filippa went from being a little sister to growing into a great help and serious counselor.

-After my graduation I went to Brussels in 1992 to intern with the European Union.
+After my graduation, I went to Brussels in 1992 to intern with the European Union.
 Filippa was 12 years old and came to visit me often.
 Together we had a lot of fun, went out together, danced and celebrated.
 Despite short nights, Filippa and I visited museums and churches during the day - not just to make our parents happy.
-Filippa was very interested in everything, knew her things well and asked many questions.
+Filippa was very interested in everything, knew her things well, and asked many questions.

 She loved to travel, was fascinated by different cultures and religions.
-And with our father Filippa shared the love of nature.
+And with our father, Filippa shared the love of nature.
 She liked to go hunting with him.
 We often went for long walks together.
 Filippa always observed the beauty of nature down to the last detail, something that was certainly important for her later career as a photographer.
 Filippa was very proud of her family and loved her homeland: her Sayn.

 Filippa also loved to laugh - especially about herself.
-She had a unique sense of humour, loved Kokolores (shenanigans), invented her own language with our sister Sofia and imitated many dialects, which she then mixed with foreign languages.
+She had a unique sense of humor, loved Kokolores (shenanigans), invented her own language with our sister Sofia and imitated many dialects, which she then mixed with foreign languages.

 In addition to the funny Filippa, we also sometimes had a grumpy or miserable sister who could chop on her smaller siblings.

 Then again there was also a very modest and thankful Filippa.
 She was deeply religious - something that never let her hang out, she found it right and important to herself, but she respected other opinions or religions as well.
 In 1999, during the war in the Balkans, she wrote in the diary: "Will do what God wants me to do, and always be grateful for what I have.
 Thank you.
-Also and especially that I can be so happy where others cry for everything they have, because maybe they had it from now on and they only have the memory left.
-Hopefully their memories were beautiful and comforting, so that people can hope to be happy again someday, baking cakes, milking cows, having children in their arms, having something to keep ... and thanking them can and may.
+Also and especially that I can be so happy where others cry for everything they have because maybe they had it from now on and they only have the memory left.
+Hopefully, their memories were beautiful and comforting, so that people can hope to be happy again someday, baking cakes, milking cows, having children in their arms, having something to keep ... and thanking them can and may.
 Thank you thank you thank you."

 The thoughtful Filippa often retreated to her room, philosophizing about the meaning of life.
-Her diary says: "How beautiful life can be and is and how beautiful you can make life, how to make it beautiful to others, to make every day a joy for one, Nietzsche said, not so stupid. "
+Her diary says: "How beautiful life can be and is and how beautiful you can make life, how to make it beautiful to others, to make every day a joy for one," Nietzsche said, "not so stupid. "